April 22, 2020

 This year's Earth Day event on April 22, 2020 will mark an important milestone.
 Fifty years before, the University of Washington participated in the very first Earth Day.
 Since that first event in 1970, students, faculty and staff have pushed to advance sustainability at the UW and beyond.

 The UW will recognize the 50th Earth Day throughout the 2019-2020 academic year with events hosted by a variety of departments, student groups and other organizations.
 The celebrations will include UW Sustainability's EarthFest on Red Square on April 22, 2020.
 This central Earth Day event will feature groups from across the UW, showcasing their efforts and engaging attendees with a variety of perspectives on sustainability.
-Information on how groups can participate in EarthFest will be released in January 2020.
+Groups interested in participating in EarthFest can apply now.

 Speaker series highlighting sustainability actions across the UW.

 EarthFest 2020April 22

 Join student groups, UW departments and other groups on Red Square for an Earth Day celebration.